edponce/arrow/docs/source/python/api/compute.rst

 Rounding Functions
 ------------------

-Rounding functions convert a numeric input into an approximate value with a simpler representation based on the rounding strategy.
+Rounding functions displace numeric inputs to an approximate value with a simpler representation based on the rounding strategy.

 .. autosummary::
    :toctree: ../generated/

    ceil
    floor
+   mround
+   round
    trunc

 Logarithmic Functions